All Episodes

 A couple people show up.

-You're going to snap that.
+You're going to stop this.

-You're going to snap this.
+You're going to stop this.

-We're allergic to Wi-Fi thing.
+We're allergic to Wi-Fi signals.

-You're going to snap it.
+You're going to stop this.

-I mean, this is don't go to the public building.
+I mean, this is, don't go to the public building.

-This is in the old days, in the old days, these people said, Look, you know, if you don't like this, move to a cave.
+This is, in the old days, in the old days, these people said, look, you know, if you don't like this, move to a cave or don't go to the public building.

 Tyranny of the minority.

-A couple of items here.
+Senator McCain, a couple of items here.

 This also from last Friday.

-He gave he gave a couple speeches last week, and I missed this.
+He gave a couple speeches last week, and I missed this little reference in one of the speeches.

 McCain said, I don't like obscene profits being made anywhere, and I'd be glad to look not just at the windfall profits tax.